5 steps to setting up your Ecomm store.

 Your product will need to be packaged up and stored somewhere.
 If you’re a small business, your storage warehouse might be your home and your shipping might be a manual process, however, for larger companies, you’ll need a full-scale company to handle this for you.
 Read Your Step-by-Step Guide to Shipping Profitability and Shopify’s Everything You Ever Wanted to Know About Third-Party Logistics and Fulfilment.

-2. Start building!
+2. Start building your Ecomm store!
 Register your domain, find a web developer and choose a template

 Register your domain